istio/istio.io/content/en/docs/reference/glossary/identity.md

 title: Identity
 ---

-An identity is a unique name backed by a key material, for
+An identity is a unique name backed by key material, for
 example:

 - [X.509 certificate](https://en.wikipedia.org/wiki/X.509)